 Our annual Helping Kids Thrive event is back for its 30th Anniversary!
 This year, the free, 2-day community event for parents, guardians, and caregivers will be held virtually.
 Registrants will also have the ability to view exclusive videos from our presenters for 30 days after the event.

-Be the first to know when registration is open and save your seat for this can’t-miss event by signing up below.
+Registration is open now!
+Save your seat for this can’t-miss event by signing up today!

 Check out some of the presentation topics from last year’s event!